yumu-webpack/yumu-build/README.md

-# yumu-install
+# yumu-build
-yumu install the dependencies
+yumu build the project